volodymyrhudyma/blog/content/blog/my-way-of-looking-for-the-perfect-react-architecture.md

 title: My way of looking for the perfect React architecture
 tag:
   - React
-metaDescription: The best React application architecture.
-This article describes some different approaches I have tried over the last 3 years.
+metaDescription: This article describes the best React application architecture approaches I have tried over the last 3 years.
 teaser: 'When someone asked Dan Abramov what is an optimal structure for React applications, he replied: "Move files around until it feels right".
 I thought it was a joke at first, and started trying different architectural approaches